david-bouyssie/TypExt/README.md

 ```
 If you try to compile this little code using the TypeScript compiler you will obtain this error at compile-time:
 ```
-Property 'Pnel' does not exist...
+Property 'Panel' does not exist...
 ```

 We thus moved from runtime error checking to compile-time error checking.
 This gives us more safety when developing/maintaining large applications.